Technology

 RNASY

-The Japanese semiconductor firm has entered into an agreement to transfer its timing business to SiTime in a cash-and-stock deal valued at $3.0 billion.
-Renesas is set to receive $1.5 billion in cash and approximately 4.13 million shares of SiTime, with the transaction expected to conclude by the end of 2026.
-The company indicated the sale could result in a one-time gain of around $1.5 billion, though final figures remain subject to change.
+The catalyst for the rally is a definitive agreement to transfer Renesas's timing device business to SiTime Corporation in a deal valued at $3.0 billion.
+The transaction structure includes $1.5 billion in cash and approximately 4.13 million shares of SiTime stock.
+The companies aim to finalize the deal by the end of 2026, pending customary regulatory approvals.
+Renesas indicated the sale could yield a one-time gain near $1.5 billion, though the final figure and timing remain subject to potential adjustments.

-For the full year ended December 31, the company reported IFRS revenue of 1.32 trillion yen.
-On a non-GAAP basis, which excludes certain items, profit attributable to owners was 329.3 billion yen.
-Segment performance was mixed, with automotive sales declining 9%, while revenue from industrial, infrastructure, and IoT operations increased 5.5%.
+Concurrent with the deal announcement, Renesas provided financial updates.
+For the fiscal year ended December 31, 2025, the company reported International Financial Reporting Standards (IFRS) revenue of 1.32 trillion yen, with an operating profit of 201.2 billion yen.
+On a non-GAAP adjusted basis, which excludes certain one-time items, revenue was also 1.32 trillion yen, with profit attributable to owners reaching 329.3 billion yen.
+Segment performance was mixed, with automotive sales declining 9% year-over-year, while revenue from the industrial, infrastructure, and Internet of Things (IoT) segment grew 5.5%.